Important Steps HR Takes During the Resignation Process

 They need to explain that the information they obtain will be used to help retain valued employees, in accordance with HR confidentiality.

 Managing the Termination Pay

 It is the HR office that usually manages employees’ payroll.
 The same goes for the so-called termination pay or notice pay.
 Namely, it needs to be calculated in accordance with the circumstances of the resignation.

 The notice pay is not based on an employee’s salary solely.
 It is calculated according to salary plus overtime, penalty rates, loadings, and bonuses.

 If any problems arise, they need to handle them, as well.
 For instance, if a terminated employee believes that the number of hours on their final paycheck is incorrect.
 The HR manager needs to find out whether the claim is true and make the corrections needed.

-Alex Williams is a journalism graduate and a blogger.
+Alex Williams is a journalism graduate and blogger.
 Blogs are the perfect opportunity for getting the chance to showcase my expertise and receiving recognition.
 I am a regular contributor to Bizzmark Blog.
-You can follow Alex on Facebook and Twitter.